Introduction

 Check if Python Is Installed on Ubuntu

 Before installing Python 3, check whether you have it on your system.
-Open a terminal and run the following command:
+Run the following command:

 python3

-If the output shows the version, Python 3 is already installed on your Ubuntu machine.
-You can also see additional information about copyright, license, etc. To exit the prompt, press Ctrl+D.
+If the output shows the version, Python 3 is already installed.
+You can also see additional information about copyright, license, etc.

 Install Python on Ubuntu